IDT-ITI/Text-XAI-Video-Summaries/README.md

   - Information for obtaining the videos of the utilized datasets.
   - The employed features and pretrained models in our experiments.
   - Instructions for producing visual and textual explanations for the videos of the utilized datasets, as well as for individual videos.
-  - Instructions for obtaining the reported evaluation process.
+  - Instructions for obtaining the reported evaluation results.
   - Other details (citation, licence, acknowledgement).

 ## Main dependencies